itemis/Kumite_challenge/README.md

 Given is a file data.txt.

-Inside the file you will find balanced lines of comma separated random numbers which you should treat as a grid of numbers.
+Inside the file you will find balanced lines of comma separated random numbers, which you should treat as a grid of numbers.
 (1000 x 1000 numbers)

-The challenge is to find groups of equal numbers - as this would be to easy we are only searching for groups of 4,6,12,16 elements.
+The challenge is to find groups of equal numbers - as this would be to easy, we are only searching for groups of 4, 6, 12 and 16 elements.

-For instance a group with 8 elements will ignored.
+For instance a group with 8 elements should be ignored.

 ## Rules